The Ultimate Guide to Laundry Symbols: Everything You Need to Know

 • Other symbols: In addition to the basic laundry symbols mentioned above, you may also find additional symbols indicating special care.
 Symbols , such as dry cleaning, hand washing, or prohibiting ironing.

-Laundry Symbols Explained by Category
+Laundry Symbols Meaning by Category

 Hand Wash vs Machine Wash Symbols